xiaosa-zhz/binproto/README.md

 # Introduction

-Binary Protocol (binproto, BPT) is a header-only C++ library for mapping C++ objects to wired data.
-The idea is to simulate the `#pragma pack` behavior in standard C++.
-With C++26 reflection it is finally possible to implement this facility in a proper way.

-See test cases for usage examples.
+This is a reflection-powered C++ library that maps C++ types to wire format.

+Historically, this domain is dominated by `#pragma pack(N)` extension and the layout rules of language/compiler, which is not portable in principle and often cause surprising bug in practice.
+This approach is not very intuitive and novice-friendly as well if one wants to get all the corner cases right.

+Another common practice is to use a IDL-based codegen facility to ensure everything works correctly.
+That works pretty well if a complete serialization framework is desired.
+But it introduces an extra codegen step to the build process, and may sometimes be too heavy to be suitable for all projects.

+With C++26 reflection, it is finally possible to provide a `#pragma pack(N)` equivalent behavior in standard C++, and also to avoid implementation-defined behavior on bit field binary layout.
+The whole library is written in standard C++, making it perfectly portable.

 # Roadmap

 Will support variable-length field (e.g., array with dynamic size, union type) in the future.
 The current version only supports fixed-length fields.

+# Compiler Support

+Only tested on GCC 16.2 for now.
+Other compilers don't support C++26 reflection yet.

 # Extra Disclaimer